retrocomputacion/retrobbs/docs/tml.md

 Scroll the client's text screen in the required amount and direction.</br>
 Parameter:

-`rows`: Amount of rows to scroll.
+`rows`: Ammount of rows to scroll.
 Positive number will scroll up, negative will scroll down.
 Default `0`

 ---
 #### **&lt;SETOUTPUT&gt;**